fnproject/fn/fnctl/README.md

 `fnctl bump` will scan all IronFunctions for files named `VERSION` and bump their version according to [semver](http://semver.org/) rules.
 In their absence, it will skip.

+`fnctl push` will scan all IronFunctions and push their images to Docker Hub, and update their routes accordingly.

 ## Application level configuration